Jirashcha/jirashcha/README.md

 Student
 -------

 I am a Microsoft Learn Student Ambassador and Junior Software Developer at the Center of Specialty Innovation (CoSI).
-Currently, I’m a third-year at Bangkok University, Faculty of Information Technology and Innovation (Computer Science - Data Science and Cybersecurity).
+Currently, I’m a senior at Bangkok University, Faculty of Information Technology and Innovation (Computer Science - Data Science and Cybersecurity).
 I am interested in AI, Data and DevSecOps.

 * 🌍  I'm based in Bangkok
 * ✉️  You can contact me at [jirashcha.wang@gmail.com](mailto:jirashcha.wang@gmail.com)